artemyss/Aro/README.md

 You will need an Ionic account to upload and view the app on your phone through ionic view Follow this link: http://ionicframework.com/docs/cli/uploading_viewing.html

+Download repo and cd into directory then ...

-To run in a browser (compass won't work because desktops don't have a built in compass) ionic serve ionic serve --lab ionic emulate android or ios (for this you need xcode or android development tools installed)
+to run in a browser (compass won't work because desktops don't have a built in compass) ionic serve ionic serve --lab ionic emulate android or ios (for this you need xcode or android development tools installed)